MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/perception-simulation-standalone.md

 1. Add `using Microsoft.PerceptionSimulation`.

-Here is the basic sample C# code that connects to a remote HoloLens, executes a **Home** (System) gesture, then plays a recording:
+Here's the basic sample C# code that connects to a remote HoloLens, executes a **Home** (System) gesture, then plays a recording:

 ```csharp
 using Microsoft.PerceptionSimulation;